Ankan07/animalfarm/README.md

 to create virtual environment for python
 1. pip3 install virtualenv
-2. virtualenv py38 -p python3.8
+2. virtualenv py38 -p python3.8 (or whatever u have)

 whenever you want to work here, activate the virtual env (create it for the first time) source py38/bin/activate